zephyr-programming/AI-Lang/README.md

 ## Prerequisites

-*   Python 3.x (Only if you are using the application via the Python script)
+*   Python 3.x (Only if you are using the application via the Python script).
-*   Hugging Face API key (obtainable from [https://huggingface.co/](https://huggingface.co/))
+*   Hugging Face API key (obtainable from [here](https://huggingface.co/settings/tokens)).
-*   Go (for building and running the generated code)
+*   Go (for building and running the generated code).

 ## Installation

 ### Using the installer

-*   Go to the [Latest Release](https://github.com/zephyr-programming/AI-Lang/releases/tag/Installer) and install the file 'AILInstaller.exe'.
+*   Go to the [Latest Release](https://github.com/zephyr-programming/AI-Lang/releases/latest) and install the file 'AILInstaller.exe'.
 *   Open the downloaded installer program.
 *   Install the program by following the steps in the installer.
 *   Restart your computer, in order to effectively use resources added the PATH by the installer.